globus/globus-compute/docs/endpoints/endpoints.rst

    ``Executor`` class; please consult the :doc:`../sdk/executor_user_guide` documentation for more information.

-The manager endpoint process renders the configuration template with the user-defined variables, then launches a user endpoint process.
+The core endpoint process renders the configuration template with the user-defined variables, then launches a user endpoint process.
 When these values change, a new user endpoint process is launched and can run concurrently with existing processes.